Skip to main content

-Rollout processors are small async generators that take a list of EvaluationRows and yield the same rows back after performing the rollout (e.g., calling a model once, running a tool-using agent loop, or interacting with an MCP gym).
-They all share the same signature:
+Rollout processors are classes that implement a common interface to turn input EvaluationRows into completed rows (e.g., by calling a model once, running a tool-using agent loop, or interacting with an MCP “gym”).
+They all implement the same Python interface:

 Config: RolloutProcessorConfig